 Dana plays a key roll at Woodbrook keeping the plants alive and healthy and propigating many from seed.
 She is a very knowledgeable sales consultant who can help people with their native plant needs at their homes.
 She works only part time at Woodbrook, tutoring math at another job the rest of the week.

-She has a bachelor's degree in horticulture from Washington State University and a master's degree in Urban Horticulture from the University of Washington's Center for Urban Horticulture.
+She has a bachelor's degree in horticulture from Washington State University and a Masters of Science in Urban Horticulture from the University of Washington.
 For her master's thesis she studied the possible causes of decline for the Pacific Madrone (Arbutus menziesii).
 She is currently writing an encyclopedia of the cultural and natural history of Pacific Northwest native plants.

 Prior to joining Woodbrook's staff, she worked for several years at Point Defiance greenhouses and the W.W.
 Seymour Botanical Conservatory.
 She is an advid gardener and has designed and installed a green roof on an auxilary building at her property.
 Her home is solar powered.